top of page

 Everything you need to know about EGGS & how the producers tricks us !!!
 Thomais de fois

-Eggs are a great source of collagen, a vital protein for our tissues, skin, bones, muscles, and tendons, decreases pain and stiffness, and improves digestion.
+A vital protein for our tissues, skin, bones, muscles, and tendons, decreases pain and stiffness, and improves digestion.
 Collagen is found in the egg yolk and membrane.

 Everything you need to know about EGGS & how the producers tricks us !!!
 Thomais de fois